Wairoa schoolgirl wins as youth dominate first day of Golden Shears

 - Read more shearing and woolhandling stories here

-But despite the increasing experience, she said she was “nervous” when she got onto the Masterton War Memorial Stadium stage.
+But despite her increasing experience, she said she was “nervous” when she got onto the Masterton War Memorial Stadium stage.

 “I was shaking as soon as I got up there.